This post may contain affiliate links.

 brushing the outside of a turkey with butter for roasting

-Brush the outsides of the turkey liberally with melted butter and season with pepper.
+Brush the outsides of the turkey liberally with melted butter and season with pepper for golden, flavorful skin.

 pour wine into a turkey roasting pan